akashmishra97/Automated-Business-Reporting-using-AI-and-Agents/README.md

 # Siemens Energy Bid Management Intelligence System

-An automated business reporting system that leverages AI agents and advanced analytics to provide comprehensive bid management intelligence for Siemens Energy's energy sector operations.
+An automated business reporting system that leverages AI agents and advanced analytics to provide comprehensive bid management intelligence.
+This project demonstrates how AI-powered automation can transform business intelligence reporting in the energy sector, using Siemens Energy as a practical example.

 ## Overview

 This system addresses the critical need for real-time bid management intelligence in the energy sector, where complex projects require sophisticated tracking, analysis, and reporting capabilities.
 The solution automates weekly reporting processes, providing actionable insights for bid managers and leadership teams.

+**Note**: This is a personal project that demonstrates automated business intelligence capabilities using Siemens Energy as a practical example.
+It showcases how AI agents, database systems, and automation workflows can be integrated to create powerful business reporting solutions.

 ## System Architecture